HerrMotz/knowledge-graphs-ss25/week2/README.md

 # Week 2 — Create KG from Tabular Data

+You will need an OpenAI API Key to run the code.
+Store it in the environment variable `OPENAI_API_KEY` or change the code to pass it to the client when instantiating it.

+## Overview
 The pipeline works as follows:

 1. Extract ingredients from the dataset (tabular data) using a large language model [create_batch.py](create_batch.py), [upload_batch.py](upload_batch.py)